Dieng Plateau in Java: A Detailed Travel Guide (2024)

-So I went there.
-Dieng Plateau is worth it!
+Take the Dieng Plateau for example.
 It ticks all the boxes – breathtaking views, scenic nature, rich heritage, volcanoes, tea plantations, unique food, and a cool climate.
-I’ve even included it in my 2-week Java Itinerary!

 Dieng Plateau is part of my 14-day Java Backpacking Itinerary.